-- 1) Use gender-responsive language. - 2) Be clear, convincing, and consistent in your communication on gender equality and women's rights. - 3) Check that your message is received and understood by diverse audiences.
+- 1) Use gender-responsive language. - 2) Be clear, convincing, and consistent in your communication on gender equality. - 3) Check that your message is received and understood.

 If you think your team would rank you towards the lower end of the scale, use this chapter to improve your skills.
 If you think that your team would rate your communication skills regarding gender equality and women's rights as very clear and convincing, then use this chapter to cross-check and develop them further!